 5. Online Analytic Processing (OLAP) Cube

-You will likely need to address OLAP cubes if you're designing your entire database from scratch, or if you have to maintain your own OLAP cube — which typically requires specialized personnel.
+You'll likely need to address OLAP cubes if you're designing your entire database from scratch, or if you're maintaining your own OLAP cube — which typically requires specialized personnel.

-So, if you plan on using a vendor warehouse solution (e.g., Redshift or BigQuery) you probably won't need to utilize an OLAP cube (cubes are rarely used in either of those solutions*.)
+So, if you plan to use a vendor warehouse solution (e.g., Redshift or BigQuery) you probably won't need an OLAP cube (cubes are rarely used in either of those solutions*.)

-*note: there are some vendor solutions that will let you build OLAP cubes on top of Redshift or BigQuery data marts, but we can't recommend any since we've never used them personally.
+*Note: some vendor solutions will let you build OLAP cubes on top of Redshift or BigQuery data marts, but Integrate.io can't recommend any since it has never used them personally.

-If you have a set of BI tools that require you to utilize an OLAP cube for ad-hoc reporting, you may need to develop one or use a vendor solution.
+If you have a set of BI tools requiring an OLAP cube for ad-hoc reporting, you may need to develop one or use a vendor solution.

 OLAP Cubes vs. Data Warehouse

-A data warehouse is where you're storing your business data in an easily analyzable format to be used for a variety of business needs.
+A data warehouse is where you store your business data in an easily analyzable format to be used for a variety of business needs.

-Since your data warehouse will have data coming in from multiple data pipelines, OLAP cubes help you organize all of that data in a multi-dimensional format that makes analyzing it rapid and straightforward.
+Since your data warehouse will have data coming in from multiple data pipelines, OLAP cubes help you organize all that data in a multi-dimensional format that makes analyzing it rapid and straightforward.
 OLAP cubes are a critical component of data warehouse design because they provide fast and efficient access to large volumes of data, enabling users to make informed business decisions based on insights derived from the data.

-Here are some resources on OLAP cubes that will help you dig deeper.
+These resources on OLAP cubes can help you dig deeper:

-So far, we've only covered backend processes.
+So far, this guide has only covered back-end processes.
 There needs to be front-end visualization, so users can immediately understand and apply the results of data queries.

-That's the job of your front-end.
-There are plenty of tools on the market that helps with visualization.
-BI tools like Tableau or PowerBI for those using BigQuery are great for visualization.
+That's the job of your front end.
+There are plenty of tools on the market that help with visualization.
+BI tools like Tableau (or PowerBI for those using BigQuery) are great for visualization.
 You can also develop a custom solution — though that's a significant undertaking.

 Most small-to-medium-sized businesses lean on established BI kits like those mentioned above.
 But, some businesses may need to develop their own BI tools to meet ad-hoc analytic needs.
 For example, a Sales Ops manager at a large company may need a specific BI tool for territory strategies.
-This tool may need to be custom developed given the scope of their sales objectives.
+This tool would probably be custom-developed given the scope of the company’s sales objectives.

 7. Optimizing Queries

 Optimizing your queries is a complex process that's hyper-unique to your specific needs.
-But, there are some general rules-of-thumb to cover.
+But there are some general rules of thumb.

-- Ensure that your production, testing, and development environment have mirrored resources.
-This will prevent the server from hanging when you push projects from one environment to the next.
+Ensure your production, testing, and development environments have mirrored resources.
+This mirroring prevents the server from hanging when you push projects from one environment to the next.

 Once you're ready to launch your warehouse, it's time to start thinking about education, training, and use cases.
 Most of the time, it will be a week or two before your end-users start seeing any functionality from that warehouse (at least at scale).
-But, they should be adequately trained before the rollout is completed.
+But they should be adequately trained in its use before the rollout is completed.

 Congratulations!
-You're ready to design a data warehouse!
+You're ready to embark on your data warehouse design!

 How Integrate.io Can Help

-These are the core components of warehouse design.
-But, remember, your business may have different steps that aren't included in this list.
+These are the core components of data warehouse design.
+But remember, your business may have different steps that aren't included in this list.
 Every data warehouse is different.
-This should help you understand some of the base-level requirements and steps towards creating a functional data warehouse that delivers tangible value at every twist and turn of your business.